 Definition on MySQL DATE_SUB()

-The date_sub() is a built-in function of MySQL database server which is used to make the difference of a time or date value from a date or DateTime value and outputs the result as date or DateTime.
-The function accepts two arguments, the first argument passed is starting date or initial date from which the second argument which is the time interval is subtracted argument to generate the output.
+The date_sub() is a built-in function of MySQL database server, which is used to make the difference of a time or date value from a date or DateTime value and outputs the result as date or DateTime.
+The function accepts two arguments; the first argument passed is starting date or initial date from which the second argument, which is the time interval, is subtracted argument to generate the output.
 The function can output the result in various units.
-The unit should be passed in the function in which we want our output to be.
+The unit should be passed in the function we want our output to be.